-For SBST & Go-Ahead Townlink services, the driver will place a T sign at the front of the bus during the second leg if the bus will terminate at the interchange.
+Buses will reflect the T suffix on the service number during the second leg if the bus will terminate at the interchange.
 Otherwise, the bus will continue on its second trip (i.e. first leg again) after finishing the second leg.
-For SMRT Intratown services, a letter E will be added at the back of the route number (e.g. 812E).
-Drivers do two rounds (i.e. 4 legs) of the service before going for their break.
+Drivers usually do two rounds (i.e. 4 legs) of the service before going for their break.

 7. “Infinite” loop routes